chandana-karunaratne/chandana-karunaratne.github.io/README.md

 * Time series analysis

 ### About me: <br>
 I'm a data analyst with an MSc in data science and 7+ years of experience in applying statistical analysis to economic and market research.
-I have a proven track record of driving employer revenue growth and reducing employee labour costs via development of automated data analytics tools using Python and MySQL.
+I'm currently based in Toronto, Canada.

 **Contact:** [chandana.karu@gmail.com](mailto:chandana.karu@gmail.com)